UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 Because of the difficulty of having very large numbers of CPU-cores in a single shared-memory computer, all of today’s supercomputers use the same basic approach to build a very large system: take lots of separate computers and connect them together with a fast network.

-For the moment, let’s ignore the complication that each computer is itself a shared-memory computer, and just say we have one processor in each computer:

 ![Diagram depicting multiple computers connected by a network](images/hero_91d652a7-98f2-49d1-85ee-62d3ff46bac6.jpg)

 The most important points are: